xingzo/xingzo.github.io/readme.md

 #### JavaScript/jQuery
 JS and jQuery were necessary to manipulate the DOM and specifically in these areas

-Skills animation ( can be found in the about me modal( the icons fading in and out effect))
+- Skills animation ( can be found in the about me modal( the icons fading in and out effect))

-	- Functions:
+	- Functions
 			- `setInterval()`
 			- `fadeout()`
 			- `fadein()`

- Carousel that displays recent projects at the top of the home page
+ - Carousel that displays recent projects at the top of the home page

- `scrollspy()` mentioned above in the nav bar
+ - `scrollspy()` mentioned above in the nav bar

-	Racer game
+	- Racer game

 #### HTML/css
 	Necessary Components in every website